 Chile isn’t the world’s top lithium producer, but it holds the largest lithium reserves by far.
 Learn which other countries have high reserves.

 What investors may not think to consider are lithium reserves by country.
-While many of the world’s top lithium-producing countries also hold significant reserves of the metal, some countries produce little lithium but have very large reserves of the alkali metal responsible for electric vehicle battery power.
+While many of the world’s top lithium producers also hold significant reserves, some countries produce marginal amounts of lithium, but have very large reserves of the alkali metal responsible for electric vehicle battery power.
 Investors may want to be aware of these countries, as they could eventually become lithium powerhouses on the global stage.

 On that note, here’s an overview of lithium reserves by country, with a focus on the four countries that hold the most lithium.
 Data is based on the most recent information from the US Geological Survey.

-Argentina is the third-largest lithium producer in the world, and last year it put out 5,500 MT of the metal, a small decrease from 5,800 MT in 2016.
-It also ranks third in lithium reserves in the world, at 2,000,000 MT.
-Putting that into perspective, the Financial Post notes that the country has enough lithium reserves to feed global demand for roughly 300 years.
+Argentina is the fourth largest lithium producer in the world, and last year it put out 6,200 MT of the metal.
+It ranks third in terms of world lithium reserves at 2,200,000 MT.

 Other lithium reserves by country

-While Chile, China, Argentina and Australia are home to the world’s highest lithium reserves, other countries also hold significant amounts of the metal.
+While Chile, Australia, Argentina and China are home to the world’s highest lithium reserves, other countries also hold significant amounts of the metal.
 Here’s a quick look at the other countries:

 - Portugal — 60,000 MT

-Overall, total worldwide lithium reserves stand 16,000,000 MT.
-If the metal continues to be as hot a commodity as it is today, perhaps some of these countries with high reserves will become more significant players.
+Total worldwide lithium reserves stand at 22,000,000 MT.
+If the lithium industry continues to grow, production will need to follow, and some of these countries with high reserves may become more significant players.

 Don’t forget to follow us @INN_Resource for real-time news updates!